 “So, what do you do?”

-If you’re in business for yourself, you better know how to answer that question in 30-60 seconds — about the time it takes for a short elevator ride.
+If you’re self-employed, you better know how to answer that question in 30-60 seconds — about the time it takes for a short ride in a lift.

-Your elevator pitch is really just a way to strike up a conversation so that interested parties can learn more, if they so desire.
+Your elevator pitch is really just a way to strike up a conversation so that interested parties can learn more, if they’re interested.
 You want to give enough information to be intriguing, without sounding canned or coming off as pushy.
-The goal isn’t to close a sale; it’s to generate interest, begin building rapport, and possibly prompt a referral or an invitation to speak further.
+The goal isn’t to close a sale; it’s to generate interest, start a conversation, and possibly prompt a referral or an invitation to say more.

 Although you should be able to deliver your elevator pitch in a short amount of time, it can take a long time to write and perfect it.
 You can probably talk easily and passionately at length about what you do.
 When you’re deeply involved in the business and understand all the nuances, it can be hard to boil it down to two or three sentences.
-But, shorter is better.
-Here are the essential elements to include in a good elevator pitch as well as some elevator pitch examples.
+But, when it comes to elevator pitches, shorter is better.

 “I own a boutique public relations firm.”